sriramdasbalaji/VSTS-DevOps-Labs/deploymentgroups/readme.md

     <img src="images/powershell_web.png">

+5. The next prompt in the window is the **User Account** to be used to run the deployment agent as a service.
+We will use the default service account.
+Press **enter** key without any input.

+    >Note: For all web servers, the user account used is **NT AUTHORITY\SYSTEM**.

-5. You will see the deployment agent is configured successfully.
+6. You will see the deployment agent is configured successfully.

     <img src="images/powershell_complete.png">

-6. Repeat the steps from 1 to 5 to tag other web servers.
+6. Repeat steps from 1 to 5 to tag other **web** servers.

-7. Login to the DB server using the Public IP.
+7. Login to the SQL **DB** server VM using the Public IP.

    >Note: Obtain the Public IP from your Azure Portal by going to the resource with the name **cust1SqlPip** and copy the IP address.

    <img src="images/sqlpip.png">

-8. In this case, repeat the steps 2 and 3 only.
+8. In this case, follow only the 2nd and 3rd steps of Exercise 3.

-9. Tag the DB server (**cust1sqlSrv14**) by entering the tag as **db**.
+9. Tag DB server (**cust1sqlSrv14**) by entering the tag as **db**.

    <img src="images/powershell_db.png">

 10. Enter the **User Account** to configure the deployment agent.

-    >Note: In this example the user account is **vmadmin**.
+    >Note: In this example, provide the credentials of the user account **vmadmin**.

     <img src="images/powershell_user.png">